flaviostutz/docker-swarm-cluster/README.md

 * All containers that are "global" will be placed on this Node immediatelly
 * Even if other hosts are full (containers using too much memory/CPU) they won't be rebalanced as soon this node is added to the cluster.
 New containers will be placed on this node only when they are restarted (this is by design to minimize user disruption)
 * Add the newly created VM to the HTTP Load Balancer (if you use one from cloud provider) so that incoming requests that Caddy will handle will be routed through Swarm mesh network
+* Check firewall configuration (either disabled, or configured properly with service mesh and internal overlay network requirements as in https://docs.docker.com/network/overlay/#publish-ports-on-an-overlay-network)

 ## Production tips